 Nothing is permanent

 To learn that nothing is permanent can feel like a curse.
 To know that are beautiful moments are passing can leave us nostalgic.
 However, it doesn’t have to be.
 To understand that is to understand that every moment is unique and one of a kind.
-That we must cherish what we experience at the moment.
+That we must cherish what we experience in the moment.

 We have to also understand that our relationship the way they stand today won’t last.
 The only way to make them last is to reconnect, to continue getting to know each other, and to evolve with them.
 When we cannot do so, we may find ourselves losing connections or ourselves.

 Just like no peak lasts forever, no failure is fatal.
 The beauty lies in what we do when we find ourselves in our peaks and our falls.
 If we cannot cherish our peaks you have lost a moment.
 If you don’t learn when you fall, you are bound to fall again.
 Different faces, different times, the same mistake.
 Taking the time to analyze ourselves and face our shadow, and call ourselves out will allow us to evolve.